-An input validator can be written in any language, as long as the input validator command used to invoke it knows how to execute the input validator program (in other words, as long as the same command works correctly when typed at a command prompt).
+A custom input validator can be written in any language, as long as the input validator command used to invoke it knows how to execute the input validator program (in other words, as long as the same command works correctly when typed at a command prompt).
 The input validator program should terminate with an Exit Code of 42 to indicate success (i.e., to indicate that the input data file passes validation).
 Any Exit Code other than 42 is interpreted by PC2 to mean that the input data file failed input validation.
-(This follows the CLICS Problem Format specification, given at Error!
+(This follows the ICPC Problem Format specification, given at https://icpc.io/problem-package-format/spec/problem_package_format#input-validatorsError!
 Hyperlink reference not valid.Error!
 Hyperlink reference not valid..)

+Input Validator Configuration via YAML Files

+As with nearly all PC2 configuration items, input validator configuration can be accomplished via YAML files.
+To configure input validator(s) via YAML, the contest.yaml file must contain a problemset YAML key with entries giving the name of each contest problem, and there must be a folder corresponding to each problem name beneath the config folder.
+Each problem folder beneath the config folder must contain a file named problem.yaml, and the problem.yaml file must contain a YAML section defined with the keyword input_validator.

+The input_validator section of the problem.yaml file may contain any (or all) of the following keys, each of which would be followed by an equal sign and the value associated with that key: